status-im/specs/docs/stable/2-account.md

   - include BundleContainer???
 - a new bundle SHOULD be created at least every 12 hours
 - a bundle is only generated when it is used
 - a bundle SHOULD be distributed on the contact code channel.
-This is the whisper topic `{IK}-contact-code`, where `IK` is the hex encoded public key of the user, prefixed with `0x`.
+This is the Waku topic `{IK}-contact-code`, where `IK` is the hex encoded public key of the user, prefixed with `0x`.
 The channel is encrypted in the same way public chats are encrypted.

 ### Contact Verification

 Once you have the information of a contact, the following can be used to verify that the key material is as it should be.

 #### Identicon
-A low-poly identicon is deterministically generated from the whisper chat public key.
+A low-poly identicon is deterministically generated from the Waku chat public key.
 This can then be compared out of band to ensure the reciever's public key is the one you have locally.

-#### 3 word pseudonym / whisper key fingerprint
+#### 3 word pseudonym / Waku key fingerprint
-Status generates a deterministic 3-word random pseudonym from the whisper chat public key.
-This pseudonym acts as a human readable fingerprint to the whisper chat public key.
+Status generates a deterministic 3-word random pseudonym from the Waku chat public key.
+This pseudonym acts as a human readable fingerprint to the Waku chat public key.
 This name also shows when viewing a contact's public profile and in the chat UI.
 - implementation: [gfycat](https://github.com/status-im/status-react/tree/develop/src/status_im/utils/gfycat)

 #### ENS name
-Status offers the ability to register a mapping of a human readable subdomain of `stateofus.eth` to their whisper chat public key.
+Status offers the ability to register a mapping of a human readable subdomain of `stateofus.eth` to their Waku chat public key.
 This registration is purchased (currently by staking 10 SNT) and stored on the Ethereum mainnet blockchain for public lookup.

 <!-- TODO: Elaborate on security implications -->